infosoftas/info-subscription-doc/source/customers.rst

     At the current time of writing, using the built-in subscriber self-service application requires the use of the |projectName| customer model to function.
+    Work is in progress to move towards a pure subscriber related model.

 Creating A New Customer
 =======================